 - Bristol Airport

-There have been a number of community safety initiatives encouraged by the Parish Council, to which you contribute through your Council Tax, for example: lighting on the Rec, the zebra crossing outside the Co-op, CCTV at the Village Hall, the Youth Shelter, traffic calming measures and a Community Safety questionnaire.
+There have been a number of community safety initiatives encouraged by the Parish Council, to which you contribute through your Council Tax, for example: lighting on the Rec, the zebra crossing outside the Co-op, CCTV at the Village Hall, the Youth Shelter, traffic calming measures and ongoing liaison with our local police beat team.

-Of particular importance is our role in promoting the village and its organisations.
+Of particular importance is our role in promoting the area and its organisations.
 Long Ashton and Leigh Woods are thriving communities and we want to be sure that all residents know what is available.
-We publish a newsletter 3 times a year and this is delivered free to every household.
+The Parish Council publishes a newsletter 3 times a year and this is delivered free to every household.

 We have encouraged initiatives to make Long Ashton look more attractive, including the bank at Arch Close and information boards at each end of the village.
 Do you have any more ideas that we could consider?